Acknowledgements

 • Salish educator Julie Cajune,

-• Jace DeCory, Assistant Professor Emeritus of American Indian Studies, Black Hills State University and enrolled member of Cheyenne River Sioux Tribe,
+• Jace DeCory, Assistant Professor Emeritus of American Indian Studies, Black Hills State University and enrolled member of Cheyenne River Sioux Tribe, deceased 2022.
+We will always honor her memory and all she generously gave to this project,

 • Alina Graves, Salish middle school Social Studies and Creative Expressions teacher,